-Academic Year 2023-2024 % of Release of Tuition Obligation Prior to May 20 th 100% (less non-refundable tuition deposit) Prior to July 1 st 90% (less non-refundable tuition deposit) Prior to the first day of school 75% (less non-refundable tuition deposit) Prior to November 1 st 50% (less non-refundable tuition deposit) November 1 st or after 0%
+% of Release of Tuition Obligation

+100% (less non-refundable tuition deposit)

+90% (less non-refundable tuition deposit)

+75% (less non-refundable tuition deposit)

+50% (less non-refundable tuition deposit)

+0%

 PK3 - Potty Trained Exception: The schedule below was created to accommodate students who are not yet potty-trained at the time of enrollment.
 This policy applies ONLY to PK3 students where the school has been notified that the student is not full potty trained during the enrollment process.
 Please note that a student may NOT start school until they are fully potty trained.
 If the student is not fully potty trained at the start of the school year, Resurrection-St. Paul School will work with the family with the ultimate goal of the PK3 student starting school by October 1st.
 If the family chooses to withdraw the student because they are not fully potty trained, the following schedule applies unless RSPS is able to immediately fill the spot with a waitlisted student.
 If the spot is filled, the school will release the family of 100% of the tuition obligation, however; the \$200.00 tuition deposit is non-refundable.